 The City maintains a network of sewer lines that provide the bulk of the City's system.
 The Narragansett Bay Commission ("NBC") maintains a small number of the major lines.
-From time to time, the City has discussed transferring its sewer lines to the NBC, which could then charge ratepayers for maintenance.
+From time to time, the City has discussed handing over responsibility for its lines to the NBC, which could then charge ratepayers for maintenance.
 (In contrast, the City must look to taxpayers to maintain the sewer lines, even though many consumers of the system are exempt from paying property taxes.)
-Although the City and the NBC have discussed this idea for many years, they have not yet found an arrangement satisfactory to both sides.
+Although the City and the NBC have had these discussions for many years, they have not been successful in finding an arrangement satisfactory to both sides.